-Candidates who have a failing score on the Exam have the right to appeal their result based on irregularities in the Exam administration or extraordinary, unforeseen, personal, and not pre-existing circumstances that arise on the day of the Exam.
+Candidates who have a failing score on the Exam have the right to appeal their result.
 The appeal decision is made by the Alliance's Appeals Committee.
+The following circumstances may support an appeal request but are not limited to the following conditions: